-Health professionals sometimes discuss dementia in “stages,” which refers to how far a person’s dementia has progressed.
+Health professionals sometimes discuss dementia in “stages,” which refers to how far a person’s dementia or Alzheimer’s has progressed.
 Defining a person’s disease stage helps physicians determine the best treatment approach and aids communication between health providers and caregivers.
-Sometimes the stage is simply referred to as “early stage”, “middle stage” or “late-stage” dementia, but often a more exact stage is assigned, based on a person’s symptoms.
-This article discusses three scales that use stages.
+Dementia is commonly conceived of as progressing in three stages: mild (or “early”), moderate (or “middle”), and severe (or “late”).
+However, often a more exact stage of dementia is assigned, based on a person’s symptoms.

-The most common scale is often referred to simply as GDS or by its more formal name the Reisberg Scale.
-The GDS divides the disease process into seven stages based on the amount of cognitive decline.
-This test is most relevant for people who have Alzheimer’s disease, since some other types of dementia (i.e. frontotemporal dementia) do not always include memory loss.
+The GDS scale divides the disease process into seven stages based on the amount of cognitive decline in the inflicted senior.
+This test is most relevant for people who have Alzheimer’s disease since some other types of dementia (i.e. Frontotemporal dementia) do not always include memory loss.

 |No Dementia||Stage 1:

 |In this stage, the person functions normally, has no memory loss, and is mentally healthy.
 People with NO dementia would be considered to be in Stage 1.||N/A|